 - The only campground in this section is the Valley View Backcountry Campground.

-The central section is the busiest.
+is the busiest.
 It lies between Empire and Glen Arbor and includes the park Visitors Center, Pierce Stocking Scenic Drive, Glen Lake, the Dune Climb, Sleeping Bear Point, and the Coast Guard Maritime Museum.

 - Hiking trails in this section include: